apostrophecms/apostrophe-documentation/tutorials/howtos/linode.md

 * When "Boot" completes, click "Remote Access."
 Under "SSH Access," you'll see a suggested command to access the server as root.
 Write down the IP address.

-e packages.
-And of course you could choose to deploy in another way, or to use another frontend proxy other than nginx.

 * In the `deployment` folder of your Apostrophe site on your computer,copy `settings.example` to `settings`.
 Then change the `PROJECT=apostrophe` setting to match your `shortName` setting from `app.js`.

 * In the `deployment` folder, also copy `settings.production.example` to `settings.production`.
 Change `USER=myuser` to `USER=nodeapps`.
 Change `SERVER=myserver.com` to `SERVER=a.b.c.d`, where `a.b.c.d` is the IP address of your new VPS (check the "Remote Access" tab in Linode).